 Top of the page

 Deep vein thrombosis (DVT) is a blood clot (thrombus) in a deep vein, usually in the legs.
 These clots require medical care right away.

-Symptoms of DVT include swelling of the affected leg.
-Also, the leg may feel warm and look redder than the other leg.
+Symptoms of DVT include swelling of the affected leg or arm.
+The leg or arm may swell, feel warm, or look red.
 The calf or thigh may ache or feel tender.
 Pain may get worse and last longer or become constant.
 If a blood clot is small, it may not cause symptoms.

 Health Tools help you make wise health decisions or take action to improve your health.